mpietrowiak/push-notifications/README.md

 # Push Notifications in React

 Push notifications demo as a coding interview project.
-Includes whole package: frontend and a backend.
+Includes the whole package: frontend and a backend.

+## What is supported

+**Desktop**: Google Chrome, Firefox, MS Edge.
+**Android**: Google Chrome

+## What is not supported

+Safari is not supported as it requires a non standard implementation and also having an Apple Developer account which I don't have.
+I might implement a solution in the future.

+Chrome for iOS is also not supported as it doesn't support service workers for now.

 ## Prerequisites